kuraykaraaslan/expo-react-native-boilerplate/README.md

 - **React Navigation**: Integrated with React Navigation for routing and navigation in the app.
 - **Prettier & ESLint**: Pre-configured with Prettier and ESLint for consistent code formatting and linting, following best practices.
 - **Axios**: Includes Axios for making HTTP requests, with a pre-configured instance for easy API integration.
+- **i18next**: Supports i18next for internationalization and localization of the app.

 ## Getting Started